StevenWeathers/thunderdome-planning-poker/docs/GUIDE.md

 ### Jira Integration (premium only)

-Integrate directly with your team's backlog.
+Integrate directly with your team's backlog to import your stories to point.

 _Other integrations coming soon._